JohnRussell-UAGC/employee-management-system/README.md

 5. **Week-by-Week Progression:** This repository is organized into different branches, each representing a specific week of the project.
 Start with the initial branch (`week-1`) and progress through each subsequent week, following the instructions and guidelines provided in each branch's README file.

 ## Repository Structure
-You can navigate the repository by using the dropdown towards the top right of this page that currently says "Master"
+You can navigate the repository by using the dropdown towards the top left of this page that currently says "Master"

 The repository has the following structure: